Open0xScope/openscope/README.md

 The [miner](../openscope/src/openscope/miner) example we provide can help you with than, once you serve the miner, it will run a very basic strategy that send trades each day automatically (we call it IQ50 miner).

-Just follow the [guide](../openscope/doc/Miner.md) and you will have a fully funtional miner on the OpenScope subnet.
+Just follow the [guide](../openscope/doc/Miner.md) and you will have a fully functional miner on the OpenScope subnet.

 Notice:

-The strategy is completely random so your performence score is fully random too.
+The strategy is completely random so your performance score is fully random too.
 We wish the best luck of you but suggest you have a stable strategy once you know how everything works.

 ### Join as a validator

-Validators query trades from our trade services and use these trades to calculate the miners' performence score.
+Validators query trades from our trade services and use these trades to calculate the miners' performance score.

 In a nutshell, the scores will be based on:

-1. Each miner's ROI
+1. Each miner's Position ROI
-2. Each miner's Win Rate
+2. Each miner's Trade Win Rate

 A trade is considered "Win" if the return of this trade after 4 hours is positive.

-The

-All of the tasks is written in the validator examples, once you start the process, it will help you do everything from querying the trades, calculating performence scores and set the weights.
+All of the tasks and calculation is written in the validator examples, once you start the process, it will help you do everything from querying the trades, calculating performance scores and set the weights.

 You can also set the weights manually but we won't suggest that because you want to be align with other validators based on Yuma consensus to get fair dividends